 Temporomandibular joint (TMJ; connects the jawbone to the skull) injections are used to treat pain and discomfort in the joint.
-The injections may either be corticosteroids or Botox (rarely).
+The injections may either be corticosteroids or Neurotoxin (rarely).
 This may require a course of 3 or more injections to produce long-lasting effects.

 A sympathetic nerve block is an anesthetic that is injected into a ganglion.
 This is a diagnostic procedure used to diagnose and sometimes treat pain disorders in the sympathetic nervous system.
 Ganglions are bundles of nerves that are interconnected, and they provide sensory perception to the entire sympathetic nervous system.
 The process of administering a sympathetic ganglion block takes roughly fifteen minutes and may provide immediate relief from pain disorders.

 “ I was misdiagnosed by several doctors before I went to see Dr. Starkman.
 It was a little difficult to get an appointment, but the wait time was well worth it.
 I got all the attention I needed.
 I got the right diagnosis and I am able to use my hands again.
 My life is back to normal.
 I would recommend this doctor to anyone without hesitation.”